MELScience/blog.melscience.com/en/2019-06-17-video-artist.md

 publish-status: published

 ---
 Did you love science at school?
-Are you passionate about the importance of Science subjects in Education and beyond?
-We’re looking for a charismatic, natural communicator to join us as our Video Blogger and potentially Content/Copywriter!
+Are you passionate about the importance of Science subjects in education and beyond?
+We’re looking for a charismatic, natural communicator to join us as our video blogger and potentially content/copywriter!
 <!-- more -->

 ---

 ## About our team

-We’re a fast growing VC backed EdTech company, improving science education world-wide.
-We combine hands-on experiments with Virtual Reality to make our Science Sets completely interactive, bringing Chemistry to life!
+We’re a <a href="https://melscience.com/en/about">fast growing VC backed EdTech company</a>, improving science education world-wide.
+We combine hands-on experiments with <a href="https://melscience.com/vr/">virtual reality</a> to make our science sets completely interactive, bringing chemistry to life!

-Our Vlogger will quite literally help to show how Science education can be fun.
+Our vlogger will quite literally help to show how science education can be fun.
 You’ll create engaging, interesting, educational vlogs about our exciting products and share them across relevant social media channels.
 You’ll target our relevant consumer markets including children between the ages of 8 and 12, their parents and of course, schools!

 ## Easy But Deep!